 +Planning.
 For an industry that is particularly vulnerable to unpredictable variables, like the weather, it is critical to maximize control wherever possible.
 With detailed reporting, companies can get a more accurate sense of where their money is going, and make better decisions about equipment life cycles, leasing options, and warranties.

-Data from CMMS programs also make it easier to get a clear idea of common types of issues, which can drive more accurate decisions over extended warranties or leases.
+Data from maintenance management solutions also make it easier to get a clear idea of common types of issues, which can drive more accurate decisions over extended warranties or leases.

 These, of course, are just a few of the ways that CMMS software can benefit agricultural companies, but they help illustrate the central lesson: increased organization and analytical capacity can deliver huge benefits for the bottom line.